-The member companies in the Ballast Section are committed to providing high quality, energy efficient, and safe lighting products to the public and works to ensure that the interests of the lighting consumer and lighting industry are addressed in technical, government affairs, and market activities in NEMA.
+The member companies in the Ballast and Driver Section are committed to providing high quality, energy efficient, and safe lighting products to the public and works to ensure that the interests of the lighting consumer and lighting industry are addressed in technical, government affairs, and market activities in NEMA.
 The domestic ballast industry represents about $1 billion in ballast shipments covering the commercial, industrial, institutional, and residential lighting markets.

 - Electronic and electromagnetic ballasts used for fluorescent, high intensity discharge (HID), and low pressure sodium (LPS) lighting systems, used in both interior and exterior applications

 - Transformers and other conversion devices used in the operation of low voltage lighting systems

 - Light emitting diode (LED) and organic light emitting diode (OLED) drive ciruits and power supplies for electrodeless lamps.